codeplaysoftware/SYCL-ML/README.md

 - Optimize **SVM** for GPU.
 More recent papers on SVM for GPU should be experimented.
 - Implement an **LDA** (or dimensionality reduction algorithms) which would be used as a preprocessing step similarly to a PCA.
 - Implement a **K-means** (or other clustering algorithms) which could be used to improve the initialization of the EM.
+- Add a proper way to select a SYCL device.

 ## Prerequisites
 SYCL-ML has been tested with: